 He also serves as Director of the Music Industry Degree and is the Internship Director for the Music Business and Music Recording Programs.
 He oversees LVC’s student run VALE Music Group LLC which consists of the college record label – VALE Records, yearly music industry conference – VALE MIC, VALE Publishing, and VALE Booking.
 He teaches undergrad and grad classes on entrepreneurship, MIDI, sound design, and the music industry.
 Before and during his stint in academia, he worked in the music industry for over 20 years, has been published in numerous newspapers and magazines, and has given presentations and workshops on subjects ranging from social media trends to circuit bending.
 As songwriter, keyboardist, and guitarist, Snyder has played with multiple bands, ranging from jazz, country, rock, and reggae.
 He’s played with notables such as Bruce Crump, Red Lane, and Earl Lett and has been in numerous recording sessions, both as player and engineer.
 He recently was awarded the first annual “Educator of Note” award by the Central Pennsylvania Music Hall of Fame.

-Jim Logrando is the founding partner of Craft Services, a music strategy agency specializing in Kickstarter project management, strategic marketing, music supervision, and brand partnerships.
-Prior to launching CS, Jim held senior roles in strategic marketing and brand development at Redeye Worldwide and Yep Roc Records, as well as an advisory role at Kickstarter.
-Jim’s career in music began on-air in radio and he continues to be a songwriter, blackjack player, t-shirt collector, and a baseball enthusiast.
+Jim Logrando is a founder of Craft Services, a music strategy agency that specializes in crowdfunding campaign management.
+Prior to launching Craft Services, Jim held senior positions in strategic marketing and brand development at Redeye Worldwide / Yep Roc Records, as well as a leading member role on the Kickstarter Music team and working directly with many creators.
+By night he’s a songwriter, blackjack player, t-shirt collector, and baseball enthusiast.

 Joe Trojcak is the founder and president of Progressive Enterprises, an audio production company located in Elizabethtown, PA.
 He graduated from West Chester University with a degree in Management and attended Lebanon Valley College for additional course work in audio production.
 He has performed in a variety of bands ranging from jazz, blues and new wave.
 He composes music for radio, television and stage.
 Joe’s new book Focus on Your Light shares the practical experience of a self made entrepreneur that explains how to succeed in your professional and personal life.